Intel® Network Adapter Linux* Virtual Function Driver for Intel® Ethernet Controller 700 and E810 Series

 This release includes RPM packages that contain:

-• Complete source code for above driver
+• Complete source code for the drivers above

 • Intel's public key